 There are wonderful opportunities to come and work with children in local areas but this option is by no means the end of the road.
 Overseas adventures through volunteering incorporate a vast selection of choices, from sports coaching to environmental projects, animal conservation, medical volunteering and more.

-So, if you wanted to do something that wasn’t specifically working with children, then there’s no need to worry, there are alternatives for you.
+So, if you wanted to do something that isn’t specifically working with children, then there’s no need to worry, there are alternatives for you.

 Volunteers take jobs away from local people